What They Won’t Tell You About Princeton University - The Good and the Bad

 Whenever I was struggling in a class or didn’t understand an assignment, there was always a fellow student willing to help explain things or provide helpful resources.
 For one recent example, I was presenting my thesis research at an Eastern European Studies conference about a month ago and another Princeton student at the conference, who had written her thesis on a similar topic to mine, came up to me and invited me to attend a research event occurring in Connecticut the following week - proceeding to reach out directly to the event organizers on my behalf to secure me a spot as well as transportation.

-In my experience, this level of kindness and collaboration is incredibly common among Princeton students, which is something that cannot be said for many other elite schools.
+In my experience, this level of kindness and collaboration is incredibly common among Princeton students—a stark contrast to some stories from peers at other Ivy League universities who have described other circumstances.
 For example, some of my friends at other Ivy Leagues have told me the “horror stories' ' of some students at their universities going out of their way to gatekeeper information or sabotage other students by hiding library books etc. Thankfully, you can rest easy at Princeton knowing your peers truly have your back.

 There Is an Expectation Around Internships